lgorkemt/UnixScripting/README.md

 # UnixScripting
-# Shell and bash script files for importing and experting files, creating directories
+# Shell and bash script files for importing and exporting files, creating directories